 The annual allowance is the maximum amount of pension savings an individual can have each year that benefit from tax relief.
 In practice, an individual is subject to a tax charge (the annual allowance charge) where their pension savings exceed their available annual allowance for a tax year.

 There is nothing to stop an individual paying in more than their available annual allowance.
-An annual allowance charge would be payable on the excess and they would still be able to claim tax relief on all their personal and third party contributions up to the higher of 100% of an individual’s relevant UK earnings or £3,600 per annum.
+An annual allowance charge would be payable on the excess but they would still be able to claim tax relief on all their personal and third party contributions up to the higher of 100% of their relevant UK earnings or £3,600 per annum.
 The annual allowance tax charge will probably negate most (if not all) tax relief on the excess above the annual allowance.
 Current and past annual allowance limits are listed below:

 |Tax year||Annual allowance|